jdsandifer/blog/ideas/component-vs-element.md

   )
 }
 ```
 You can see that in accepts a single parameter object.
-In this case, it expects that object to have properties called 'picked' and 'totalNeeded'.
-It can then use those parameters to display the data and calculate how many more apples should be picked.
+In this case, it expects that object to have two properties called 'picked' and 'totalNeeded'.
+It can then use those properties to display the data and calculate how many more apples should be picked.

-Importantly, the Component doesn't changes its props or take in additional parameters.
+Importantly, the Component doesn't change its props or take in additional parameters.
 That's what it means to act like a pure function with regard to it's props (our rule number 4).

 Now that we have a pretty good handle on Element and Components, let's take a look at the next step up from there:

 ## What's a Higher-Order Component?
-Just like a Component returns Elements, a Higher Order Component return Components.
+Just like a Component is a function that returns a React Element, a Higher Order Component is a function that returns a React Component.
 Let's jump straight in with an example:

 ```
-const withData = (data, Component) => {
+const withData = (data, AComponent) => {
-  return (props) => (<Component data={data} />)
+  return (props) => (<AComponent {...props} data={data} />)
 }
 ```

+This is definitely a function, but is it a Higher Order Component?
+Let's do a quick check to see if the thing it returns is a Component:
+1. Is it a function?
+Yep!
+2. Does it return a React Element?
+Yep.
+(Note: 'AComponent' is a React Component, but <AComponent /> is a React Element.)
+3. If it accepts parameters, is it one parameter called 'props'?
+Yep.
+4. Does it act like a pure function with regard to its props?
+It does indeed.

+Success!
+This function is a Higher Order Component.
+As you can see, it appears to be adding data to the props of 'AComponent'.

 ## Communicate
 Now go forth and have productive conversations about React!